Akeem786/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 ## 📌 Project Overview
 This project focuses on predicting heart disease using multiple machine learning classification algorithms.
-The goal is to identify whether a patient is likely to have heart disease based on clinical and demographic features.
+The objective is to determine whether a patient is likely to have heart disease based on medical and demographic features.

-Several models were trained, evaluated, and compared to select the best-performing model using standard evaluation metrics.
+Multiple models were trained, evaluated, and compared to identify the best-performing algorithm.

 ---

 ## 📂 Dataset
-- **Source:** Heart Disease Dataset (`heart.csv`)
+- **Dataset Name:** Heart Disease Dataset (`heart.csv`)
 - **Target Variable:** `HeartDisease`
   - `1` → Patient has heart disease
   - `0` → Patient does not have heart disease